Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 defined, MUST be greater than the RMW.

-If a user looks up a label and finds that the first log entry containing the label-version pair has a timestamp within the RMW, they MUST regularly monitor the label until this timestamp is outside of the window.
+If a user looks up a label and finds that the first log entry containing the label-version pair they're interested in has a timestamp within the RMW, they MUST regularly monitor the label until this timestamp is outside of the window.
 Whether a timestamp is within the window or not is determined by subtracting it from the timestamp of the rightmost log entry.
 The purpose of this monitoring is to ensure that the label-version pair is not removed or obscured by the Transparency Log before the label owner has had an opportunity to detect it.

 However, if a user looks up a label and finds that the first log entry containing the label-version pair has a timestamp outside of the RMW, they are